Lymphomas of the Head and Neck

 Medical Care

 In the past, the standard chemotherapeutic regimen used for HL was mechlorethamine (nitrogen mustard), vincristine, procarbazine, and prednisolone (MOPP).
 However, this regimen was associated with infertility, a 2% incidence of myelodysplasia/acute leukemia at 4-6 years after treatment, and a 3% incidence of fatal febrile neutropenia.
 ABVD is a regimen of doxorubicin (Adriamycin), bleomycin, vinblastine, and dacarbazine.
-ABVD is superior to MOPP alone and now considered the standard of care in HL.
+ABVD is superior to MOPP alone and is now considered the standard of care in HL.
 The incidence of infertility is lower with ABVD than with MOPP, but fatal pulmonary toxicity can occur with bleomycin.

 Surgical Care